nus-cs2103/website-base/admin/project-v15.md

    Avoid skits, re-enactments, dramatizations etc. This is not a sales pitch or an informercial.
 While you need to show how a user use the product to get value, but you don’t need to act like an imaginary user.
 For example, [Instead of this]`Jim get’s a call from boss.
 "Ring ring", "hello", "oh hi Jim, can we postpone the meeting?"
 "Sure".
 Jim hang up and curses the boss under his breath.
 Now he starts typing ..etc.` [do this] `If Jim needs to postpone the meeting, he can type …`
     It’s not that dramatization is bad or we don’t like it.
 We simply don’t have enough time for it.
     Note that CS2101 demo requirements may differ.
 Different context → Different requirements.
-  * Rehearse the steps well and ensure you can do a smooth demo. ==Demos that are clearly under-prepared will be penalized.==
+  * Rehearse the steps well and ensure you can do a smooth demo.
+Poor quality demos can affect your grade.
   * Don’t waste time repeating things the target audience already knows. e.g. no need to say things like "We are students from NUS, SoC".
   * Bring sufficient amount of sample data and know how to load them to the system.
 You should not plan to type all the sample data during the demo itself.
 On the other hand, trying to demo a product using just 1-2 sample data creates a bad impression too.
   * Plan the demo to be in sync with the impression you want to create.
 For example, if you are trying to convince that the product is easy to use, show the easiest way to perform a task before you show the full command with all the bells and whistles.